You can do it...honest

-The .html extension is what turns a regular text file into an HTML file.
-It only needs to be added at the time you create the file, once it's made you simply save it because Notepad will already know that it's an HTML file.
-Save your file in a folder where you can easily find it.
+The .html extension turns a regular text file into an HTML file and makes it viewable as a webpage in browsers.
+It only needs to be added at the time you create the file, once it's made simply save the file each time you edit the code.

-The saved code can be opened and edited from within the word processor, make sure that "All Files" is selected from the drop down menu in the processor's dialog box.
+The saved code can be opened and edited from within the text editor (make sure that "All Files" is selected from the drop down menu in the editor's dialog box).

 You are now ready to start learning HTML with Lesson 1